 During the Coronavirus pandemic, business owners are relying on their business interruption insurance policies to cover their loss.
 In many cases, insurance companies are denying these claims based on “a virus” as the cause.
 This denial is sometimes done without reviewing the policy but rather a flat-out rejection.
 At the same time, most business interruption policies include coverage for losses during mandatory shutdowns as mandated by the government.

-When you need help in understanding your insurance policy and how to proceed with a business interruption claim, contact the attorneys at Conoscienti & Ledbetter.
+When you need help in understanding your insurance policy and how to proceed with a business interruption insurance claim, contact the attorneys at Conoscienti, Ledbetter & Archer.
 We are here to help!

-Speak with trusted Business Interruption Claim attorneys today, for free.
+Professional advice from trusted attorneys today, for free.

 At the same time, many insurance companies are denying claims under the “civil authority” provision in their insurance policies.
 This provision claims that no physical damage or loss was present outside of the insured’s commercial property despite a civil order to cease operations.
 This is not always true.

-Attorney J. Blake Ledbetter of Conoscienti & Ledbetter can review your insurance business interruption policy and determine the best way to address this issue with your business income insurance company.
+Attorney J. Blake Ledbetter of Conoscienti, Ledbetter & Archer can review your insurance business interruption policy and determine the best way to address this issue with your business income insurance company.